-The Croydon Shire LDMG will meet at least twice per year.
+The Croydon Shire LDMG will meet at least twice per year (once every six months).
 During periods of activation the LDMG meets as and when required to support the LDCC operations.

 The venue for the LDMG meetings will be the Croydon Shire Council Chambers, Samwell Street, Croydon unless otherwise advised.
 Meeting dates and times will be set and distributed at the first LDMG meeting of each year.